 What if master class conflicts with another class or event?
 The BYU School of Music policy is that no other music courses, events, or activities are allowed to take precedence over weekly studio master classes.
 If master class conflicts with a non-major course, you will need to take a different section of that course or select an alternative course.
 Students will also not be excused from master class to attend concerts, participate in study groups, pick up family members from the airport, prepare for family night, etc. Although this may seem harsh, it is necessary to maintain the consistency and integrity of the School of Music master class component, a crucial element of the music degree.
 Master class attendance and participation are part of the applied lesson grade.

 How do I sign up for a lesson time?
-Sign up for a lesson time on the board outside Dr. Kimball’s office (normally posted beginning the week before classes start).
+Sign up for a lesson time by emailing Dr. Kimball.

 When do lessons start?
 Lessons normally start at the end of the first week of classes.
-Check the board outside Dr. Kimball’s office during the first week of classes.
+Check your email during the first week of classes.

 When will jazz band and jazz combo auditions be held?
 Jazz auditions are normally held during the middle of the first week of classes.
-See postings around the School of Music and on the board outside Dr. Kimball’s office for exact times.
+See postings around the School of Music and on the board outside Dr. Woodbury’s office for exact times.

 Who should I contact with all my music major coursework questions?
 The School of Music has an excellent Academic Advisor you should meet with regularly.
-Contact the Advisement Center (D444 HFAC, 801-422-3777) to set up an appointment to discuss which classes you should take this year, how to graduate on time, how to test out of a class, what a double major entails, how to make sure you get AP/transfer credit, etc. I recommend taking full advantage of the Advisement Center–they are excellent folks who will help keep you on track!
+Contact the Advisement Center (801-422-3777) to set up an appointment to discuss which classes you should take this year, how to graduate on time, how to test out of a class, what a double major entails, how to make sure you get AP/transfer credit, etc. I recommend taking full advantage of the Advisement Center—they are excellent folks who will help keep you on track!